Community discussion on suicide prevention talks signs, stigma

 MECHANICSBURG, Pa.
 (WHTM) – Suicide was the topic of discussion at a community discussion Thursday at the American Legion in Mechanicsburg, during what is recognized as National Suicide Prevention Week.

-According to the American Foundation on Suicide Prevention, suicide is the tenth leading cause of death in Pennsylvania, claiming more than two thousand lives a year, recent data shows.
+According to the American Foundation on Suicide Prevention, suicide is the tenth leading cause of death in Pennsylvania, claiming more than 2,000 lives a year, recent data shows.

-“We want people not to be afraid to talk about suicide, not to stigmatize if people need help or are in crisis, and to know that it is such a significant problem especially in our rural and suburban areas in Pennsylvania,” said Executive Director of CeaseFirePA, Shira Goodman.
+“We want people not to be afraid to talk about suicide, not to stigmatize if people need help or are in crisis, and to know that it is such a significant problem especially in our rural and suburban areas in Pennsylvania,” said Shira Goodman, executive director of CeaseFirePA.

 “Whether that’s [the person] using more substances, becoming more violent, withdrawing from activities that they like,” she said.